Photo Editing

 Wrapping Up

 Perfecting your color correction and grading takes both technical know-how and artistic flare.
-The more you familiarize yourself with the different tools and methods, the more precisely you can transform your images.
+The more you familiarise yourself with the different tools and methods, the more precisely you can transform your images.

 So, feel free to play around.
 After all, finding your style only comes from experimenting.
 As long as you keep practicing, your color expertise will grow over time for sure.